Back ] Home ] Next ]

 In order to subscribe to his newsletter send him an e-mail request at matloff@cs.ucdavis.edu.

-BrainSavers
+BrainSavers Newsletters

 Our government tells us that H-1Bs are to be used to fill technical positions.
 Lakireddy Bali Reddy, the 62-year-old Berkeley pimp put a whole new dimension on the definition of "technical" by including underaged Indian sex workers.
 These lolitas have certain skills, ahem, that are very, extremely technical in nature.
 Or perhaps it is because they work technical workers?